particle-iot/docs/src/content/scaling/best-practices/device-protection.md

 ![](/assets/images/device-protection/console-active.png)

 - If you want to test with additional devices, you can now simply add them to your product and they will be upgraded OTA.

+- You can temporarily disable Device Protection using the Particle CLI [`particle device-protection disable`](/reference/developer-tools/cli/#particle-device-protection) command.
+This enables service mode so the device can temporarily access the USB serial port, for example.